-The Prenatal Diagnosis Genetic Counseling program was established to ensure that all Department of Social & Health (the Department) clients have access to high quality, comprehensive prenatal genetic healthcare services.
+The Prenatal Diagnosis Genetic Counseling program was established to ensure that all Health Care Authority's (the Agency's) clients have access to high quality, comprehensive prenatal genetic healthcare services.
 Rapid advances in the field of genetics may outpace many obstetrical providers' abilities to stay current in standards of genetics practice and/or understand the complex ramifications oftentimes associated with genetic testing.

-In 1993, the Department of Health (DOH) and the Department established the Prenatal Diagnosis Genetic Counseling program to promote the use of genetic counselors.
+In 1993, the Department of Health (DOH) and the Department of Social and Health Services established the Prenatal Diagnosis Genetic Counseling program to promote the use of genetic counselors.
 These healthcare professionals are nationally certified in the field of genetics and can ensure clients receive informed consent, particularly regarding reproductive issues.
 Funds in the DOH Division of Community & Family Health Genetic Services Section budget are used as the required state match for this payment program for prenatal diagnosis genetic counseling services.